damiik/asm/README.md

 # asm
-My experimental 6502 processor assembler in Ocaml with monadic parser.
-As input to parser I used tokens from lexer, not just string like described in paper here https://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf.
+My experimental 6502 processor assembler in Ocaml with monadic parser described here https://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf.
+As input to parser I used tokens from lexer, not a string of text like in mentioned documet.
 This simple solution lets me to forget about whitespaces and comments in parser grammar.
 ---------------------
   ## testing in utop:
  * utop>> `#load "str.cma";;`